JeffreyBull76/CI_project5/README.md

 ## **ACKNOWLEDGEMENTS**

 Thanks to fellow slack students and CI staff who gave advice and also my mentor.
+And thanks to CI for giving me the opportunity to do this course in the first place.
 But mostly thanks to my Wife for putting up with me during this time !

 <hr>